Secular dynamics of binaries in stellar clusters -- III. Doubly-averaged dynamics in the presence of general relativistic precession: Phase space behaviour

 \section{Phase space behaviour}

-To gain a qualitative understanding of the dynamics driven by the Hamiltonian equations \eqref{eom1}-\eqref{eom2}, one can fix the values of $\Gamma,\Theta, \epsGR$ and then plot $(\omega,e)$ phase space trajectories, i.e. contours of constant $H^*$ in the $(\omega,e)$ plane.
+To gain a qualitative understanding of the dynamics driven by the Hamiltonian equations \eqref{eom1}-\eqref{eom2}, one can fix the values of $\Gamma,\Theta, \epsGR$ and then plot $(\omega,e)$ phase space trajectories\footnote{When referring to motion in phase space we use the terms `trajectory' and `orbit' interchangeably.}, i.e. contours of constant $H^*$ in the $(\omega,e)$ plane.
 We call such a plot a `phase portrait'.

 In the particular case $\epsGR = 0$ these are simply contours of constant $H_1^*$ --- see Figures 4, 5, 6 \& 7 of Paper II.
 In that (non-GR) case, one finds that two distinct phase space orbit families are possible for $\Gamma>0$: circulating orbits, which run over all $\omega \in (-\pi, \pi)$, and librating orbits, which loop around fixed points located at $(\omega=\pm\pi/2, e=e_\mathrm{f})$, where $e_\mathrm{f} \equiv (1-j_\mathrm{f}^2)^{1/2}$ and